rafael-g-depaulo/obsidian-vault/RPG/R20/Compiled/R20 - rulebook.md

 Bright light lets most creatures see normally.
 Even gloomy days provide bright light, as do torches, lanterns, fires, and other sources of illumination within a specific radius.
 Dim light, also called shadows, creates a lightly obscured area.
 Darkness creates a heavily obscured area.

 ### Agarrado (Grapple)
 The target is Grappled, and the grapple’s escape DC equals **8 + your Strength modifier + your Proficiency Bonus**.
 This grapple is possible only if the target is no more than one Size larger than you and if you have a hand free to grab the target.
 Shove.
 You either push the target 5 feet away or knock the target Prone.
 This shove is possible only if the target is no more than one Size larger than you.
-(See: [Battle Maneuvers](#pundefined))
+(See: [Battle Maneuvers (link not found)]())

 {{pageNumber,auto}}